-The PATCH method allows to change some properties of an existing applying BDT policy subscription.
+The PATCH method allows to change some properties of an existing applied BDT policy subscription.
 The AF shall initiate the HTTP PATCH request message and the NEF shall respond to the message.

 This method shall support the request data structures specified in table 5.8.1.3.3.3-1 and the response data structures and response codes specified in table 5.8.1.3.3.3-2.